mscraftsman/devcon2017/docs/Sponsorship.md

 | Onsite Event Benefit | Logo on conference rollup banners Logo on conference programme Logo & sponsorship acknowledgement in keynote Logo exposure on all plasma screens located in the venue Your job listings on conference website (link only) |
 | Fee (incl.
 VAT) | MUR 20,000.- |

-Starting this year, next to the regular packages as in previous years and there are **new, specialised packages** for you to support the Developers Conference.
+Starting this year, , on top of the regular packages available the previous years, we are launching **new, specialised packages** for you to support the Developers Conference.

 | Speaker Sponsor | |
 | ------- | --- |